 9.4.1.
 Transport of small animals

-Passengers may carry a small animal in an appropriate container of dimensions not to exceed 70x30x50 cm and/or in such a way as to exclude injury or damage to either passengers or the vehicle.
+Passengers may transport small pets provided they are kept in appropriate carriers of dimensions not exceeding 70x30x50 cm and/or such as to exclude injury or damage to both passengers and cars.

-Transport is free of charge as long as they do not occupy a seat.
+Transport is free of charge, as long as the animal does not take up a seat.

 9.4.2.
 Transport of medium-sized animals for a fee

-Passengers are required to purchase a ticket for the transport of a medium-sized dog (with the exception of service dogs).
+Passengers are required to purchase a ticket when transporting a medium-sized dog (with the exception of support dogs).

 9.4.3.
 Access to vehicles